Ben Bland

 He is a competitive cyclist in his spare time, and has represented Surrey at amateur level.

 In February 2021, Boulos announced he will be using the name Ben Boulos, his mother's surname, in his professional work due to another journalist having the same name causing confusion, and also because he wanted a surname that conveys "a more complete picture of who I am and the influences on my life".

+In November 2023, Boulos mistook guest Teresa Wickham's shaking head as a reaction to his statement, before she later clarified it was just her dystonia disorder.
+Boulos apologised for his mistake.